6 Advantages of Ecommerce Integration to NCR Counterpoint

 Rather than pitting these two channels against each other, bring both channels together in a unified approach to secure a larger market share.
 An Ecommerce to Point of Sale system integration provides a seamless and secure shopping experience both in-store and online to your customers.

 Your customers are now researching their purchases well before they pull the trigger on an in-store or online purchase.
-In addition to product research, their focus is also on the overall customer experience including pricing, product availability, and social proof in customer reviews.
+In addition to product research, their focus is on overall customer experience, including pricing, product availability, and social proof in customer reviews.

-Having an integrated ecommerce website with your point of sale system, in this case, NCR Counterpoint, opens up vast opportunities into other powerful selling channels you can utilize to connect with new and existing customers.
-With the majority of shoppers still craving that in-store experience, the convergence of ecommerce and brick and mortar has become increasingly important not to ignore.
+Having an integrated ecommerce website with your point of sale system, in this case, NCR Counterpoint opens up vast opportunities into other powerful selling channels you can utilize to connect with new and existing customers.
+With most shoppers still craving that in-store experience, the convergence of ecommerce and brick and mortar has become increasingly important not to ignore.

 Unified Customer Experience Across Channels.

-As consumers increase the amount of pre-purchase research online, so does the “I want it now” factor after making their purchase.
-With the increase of product availability and decreases in shipping times, cross channel fulfillment becomes critical in gaining the advantage over your competitors.
+As consumers increase the amount of pre-purchase research online, so does the “I want it now” factor after purchasing.
+With the increase of product availability and decreases in shipping times, cross-channel fulfillment becomes critical in gaining an advantage over your competitors.

-Now, customers can buy online and pick-up in store or even make a purchase either in store or online and have it shipped anywhere they choose.
+Customers can now buy online, pick-up in-store, or even make a purchase either in-store or online and have it shipped anywhere they choose.
 Having this flexibility for customers drives both in-store and online traffic as well as builds brand loyalty.

 Supply Chain & Inventory Synchronization

 Imagine being able to see directly into your online and in-store inventory from one unified, connected system.
-With an ecommerce to point of sale integration, you are able to bridge the great divide between your inventory and supply-chain, product availability and sales history.
+With an ecommerce to point of sale integration, you can bridge the great divide between your inventory and supply-chain, product availability, and sales history.
 Regardless of the selling channel, your inventory against orders will always be up-to-date and completely in-sync.

-A major disadvantage of not having your inventory synchronized between your ecommerce website and point of sale system, are the countless hours lost to manually adjusting inventory levels, entering online sales and customers into your Point of Sale System and vice versa – hoping to make it all make cohesive sense in your inventory and reporting at the end.
+A major disadvantage of not having your inventory synchronized between your ecommerce website and point of sale system is the countless hours lost to manually adjusting inventory levels, entering online sales and customers into your Point of Sale System, and vice versa – hoping to make it all make cohesive sense in your inventory and reporting at the end.

 Customer Sales & History Synchronization

-Synchronizing your customers data and sales history between your point of sale system and your ecommerce site allows to serve your customers quicker and more efficiently.
+Synchronizing your customer’s data and sales history between your point of sale system and your ecommerce site allows you to serve your customers quicker and more efficiently.
 This alone can provide valuable insight for your sales team or ecommerce website to influence the transaction into a more personable experience.

-Data synchronization provides for greater accuracy in your reporting as well as being essential for data security and compliance standards.
+Data synchronization provides for greater accuracy in your reporting and is essential for data security and compliance standards.